AnzelleL23/bubbles/README.md

 - S Tier: Perfect - Absolutely must go!
 - A Tier: Excellent - I would definitely recommend a trip.
-- B Tier: Great - Some flaws that keep it from being 'excellent' but I would otherwise still strongly advocate for.
+- B Tier: Great - Some flaws that keep it from being 'excellent' but I would otherwise strongly advocate for.
-- C Tier: Decent - A fairly enjoyable experience but nothing that will blow your mind.
+- C Tier: Decent - A fairly enjoyable experience which I will still definitely recommend, but nothing that will blow your mind.
 - D Tier: Subpar - Acceptable, though I probably would not go out of the way to dive here specifically.
 - E Tier: Poor - Avoid if possible.
 - F Tier: Miserable - Just stay away.